-Lebanese lentil soup features red lentils, veggies and Lebanese spices in a beautiful, aromatic and creamy broth.
-Make this vegetarian soup recipe in only 30 minutes!
+This Lebanese lentil soup recipe features red lentils, veggies and spices in a flavorful aromatic broth.
+Make this tasty soup in only 30 minutes!

 When you’re craving soup, the last thing you want is to spend hours making it.
 That’s one of the nice benefits of cooking with lentils; they need very little time to cook.